The Voice of Independent Accommodation Providers

 Curfew was rung every night at 8 p.m. every night at the parish church.
 It is said that a rider, lost in darkness, found Midhurst by following the sound of its church bell; in gratitude he bought a piece of land in Midhurst, now called Curfew Garden, and gave it to the town to pay for the nightly ringing of the bell.

-Read about the surrounding area and maybe stay outside Midhurst in a nearby village or hamlet in a bed & breakfast or self catering cottage accommodation.
+Read about the surrounding area and maybe stay outside Midhurst in a nearby village or hamlet in a b and b or holiday accommodation accommodation.

 The name “Midhurst” is Old English meaning “Middle wooded hill”, which is still very apt, as there are plenty of walks around the area through very lovely woods.
 Midhurst has few outstanding buildings but a number of very attractive 16th-17th century houses.
 Note Elizabeth House, its half-timbering revealed by removal of plastering a few years ago.
 The road to Petworth undulates through the beautiful park of Cowdray.
 Near the famous polo grounds are the ruins of the splendid 15th-century mansion burnt down in the 18th century (some say because of a curse on the Browne family to whom it belonged).

-After reading about the historical places to visit you might want to extend your stay in a Midhurst B&B, hotel or inn.
+After reading about the historical places to visit you might want to extend your stay in a Midhurst bed breakfast, hotel or inn.

 The novelist H. G. Wells went to school in this lovely little market town.
 In his semi-autobiographical novel Tono-Bungay he wrote “I found something very agreeable and picturesque in its clean cobbled streets”, in which Midhurst becomes Wimblehurst, “...its odd turnings and abrupt corners, and in the pleasant park that crowds up one side of the town.